gemfire/spring-data-for-vmware-gemfire/documentation/reference/samples.md

 ## <a id="hello-world"></a>The "Hello World" Sample Application

-The "Hello World" sample application demonstrates the core functionality of the Spring Data for VMware GemFire project.
-It bootstraps GemFire, configures it, executes arbitrary commands against the cache, and shuts it down when the application exits.
+The "Hello World" sample application demonstrates the core functionality of the [spring-data-gemfire-name] project.
+It bootstraps [vmware-gemfire-short-name], configures it, executes arbitrary commands against the cache, and shuts it down when the application exits.
 Multiple instances of the application can be started at the same time and work together, sharing data without any user intervention.

 <p class="note"><strong>Running under Linux</strong>:
-If you experience networking problems when starting GemFire or the samples, try adding the following system property
+If you experience networking problems when starting [vmware-gemfire-short-name] or the samples, try adding the following system property
 <code>java.net.preferIPv4Stack=true</code> to the command line (for
 example, <code>-Djava.net.preferIPv4Stack=true</code>).
 For an